mattbdean/JRAW/ENDPOINTS.md

 submit
 ------

-100.00% completion (4 complete, 0 incomplete)
+100.00% completion (4 implemented, 0 planned, and 0 not planned)

 | Method | Endpoint                                                                                          | Implementation                                                                                                                                                 |
 |:------:| ------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------- |